 This is not the case.

-There is nothing like watching a movie, or the game, on a large projection screen, especially if you invite friends around to join in.
+There is nothing like watching a movie, or a game, on a large projection screen, especially if you invite friends around to join in.
 It makes for an amazing experience.

 The other thing to consider is watching movies outdoors or in your backyard.

 Handy Hint: Scroll down the page to see the best projector for ambient lighting!

 You can’t haul a large LCD TV outside, so this is where projectors come into their own.
 But, if you have interference from ambient light sources, it’s going to make the video image not look that good if you are using a projector with a low lumen rating.

-One of the biggest issues and complaints for using a projector and screen has always been the existence of ambient light.
+One of the biggest issues and complaints about using a projector and screen has always been the existence of ambient light.
 This has presented issues with watching projected content in bright light conditions in the past.

 But thankfully technology has changed over the years, and there are products you can use which help you to overcome the issue of ambient light.

 You might think that that won’t be a problem outdoors if watching movies at night, but that’s not always the case.

 Ambient light could be any of the following factors: